waiwera/waiwera/doc/user/setup_output.rst

 Secondly, the tolerance can give better time-stepping behaviour if a time step happens to fall just short of a checkpoint time.
 Without the tolerance, the time step would be completed, and the size of the following time step would have to be reduced to a very small value to hit the checkpoint.
 With the tolerance, the time step size can instead be increased slightly so that it hits the checkpoint, with no need for a subsequent reduction.
 This is the reason the default tolerance is relatively large (10%), larger than what would otherwise be needed simply to avoid rounding error issues.

+If output results at the simulation start time (i.e. the initial conditions) are required, it is recommended to specify this using **"output.initial"** (see :ref:`initial_and_final_output`) rather than setting a checkpoint at the start time.
+(Using a checkpoint to achieve this means that a redundant initial time step of size zero must be taken.)
+If a start time checkpoint *is* used, "setup.initial" should be set to ``false``, otherwise the initial conditions will be output twice.

 .. index:: output; fields
 .. _output_fields: